-Defenses to Identity Theft Crimes in Tennessee
+Identity Theft Crimes in Tennessee

-Defendants can be charged with identity theft crimes by the state or by the federal government.
-Generally, identity theft consists of using someone’s personal identifying information to obtain such financial gain.
+Defendants can be charged with identity theft crimes by the state of Tennessee or by the federal government.
+Generally, identity theft in Tennessee consists of using someone’s personal identifying information to obtain such financial gain.
 Common examples include using the information of someone else to gain access to credit cards, bank accounts, and retirement contacts.
 It also includes using personal identifying information to gain access to email accounts, social media accounts, and medical records.

 Identity theft includes buying, possessing or using somebody’s personal identification information without their consent for the purpose of an unlawful act.
 People can also be charged with identity theft trafficking which is selling or transferring personal identification information (PII) with the reasonable understanding the recipient will use the PII for some unlawful act.